cop3402spring19/syllabus/project/typechecker.md

 `struct Symbol *addFunction(struct Scope *scope, char *name, struct FuncDecl *node)`  returns NULL if the symbol exists already.

-`struct Symbol *getSymbol(struct Scope *scope, char *name);` searches the current scope for the symbol.
-Returns NULL if the symbol is not found.

 `struct Symbol *searchSymbol(struct Scope *scope, char *name);` recursively searches scopes starting from the current one.
 Returns NULL if no variable found even after reaching the global scope.